 - Do an occult blood test to check for hidden blood in your stool

-- Talk to you about your medications.
-You may be asked to stop taking some medications up to one week before the procedure.
+- Talk to you about your medicines.
+You may be asked to stop taking some medicines up to 1 week before the procedure.

 Your lower intestine must be completely cleaned out before the procedure.
 Any stool left in the intestine will block the view.
 This preparation may start several days before the procedure.
 Follow your doctor's instructions, which may include: